 Traumatic (especially motor vehicle accidents)

 The first attack of alcohol-induced acute pancreatitis typically occurs after many (eg, 8–10) years of heavy alcohol consumption, and recurrent episodes can be anticipated if alcohol abuse continues.
 Gallstone-induced pancreatitis occurs in the setting of choledocholithiasis and is believed to be related to transient or complete obstruction of pancreatic ductal flow or reflux of bile into the pancreatic duct.
 Hypertriglyceridemia associated acute pancreatitis does not typically occur unless the triglyceride level exceeds 1000 mg/dL and is often seen in patients with type I and V hyperlipidemia as well as in alcoholics.
-Because triglyceride levels fall by one half in patients who have been ...
+Because triglyceride levels fall ...